Landlords. Let deposit free and benefit from extra protection, faster lets, quicker payouts and fewer void periods

 flatfair - a tenancy deposit alternative available from selected Hunters branches

 A Deposit Alternative means instead of paying a traditional five weeks security deposit (or six weeks where the annual rent exceeds £50,000), tenants pay a fee of one week’s rent +VAT (minimum of £144) to become a member of a deposit free renting scheme which can significantly reduce their up-front costs.
 This fee is non-refundable and is not a Deposit.
 Any outstanding costs or damages will be payable by the Tenant(s) at the end of the tenancy.

 What are the benefits of deposit free for landlords?

 - Let deposit-free: Instead of paying a deposit, tenants join flatfair and pay for any charges at the end of their tenancy.

-- Fewer void periods: Lower upfront costs for tenants, and faster payouts for established charges, help you re-let properties faster.
+- Fewer void periods: Lower upfront costs for tenants, and faster payouts for established charges, helping you re-let properties faster.

-- More tenants: Have your property stand out online and appeal to a wider range of tenants.
+- More tenants: Make your property stand out online and appeal to a wider range of tenants.

 - Control on-the-go: Stay up to speed with your property’s activity 24/7, on any device through flatfair's simple online platform.

 - flatfair™ is safe: flatfair is insured by an A-rated financial institution and works with government-authorised adjudicators.